max-pav-love/daWeather/README.md

 - OpenWeatherMap API v2.5

 # Notes
-- While the application is loading data you will see the screen
+- While the application is loading data you will see the screen with activityIndicator only
 - Case with no internet connection was handled too

 # Authors